Aftab Shivdasani: 2009–present: Aao Wish Karein and recent projects

 In 2009, Shivdasani acted in Aao Wish Karein, the first film produced under his production company, Rising Sun Entertainment.
 He helped co-write the script and also played the lead character, Mickey.
 The same year, Shivdasani appeared in Acid Factory.
 In 2011, Shivdasani played the lead role in the comedy film Bin Bulaye Baraati opposite Priyanka Kothari.
 Shivdasani's next release was 2012 super-hit 1920: The Evil Returns in which he played the lead role opposite Twinkle Bajpai.
 His next film Grand Masti, a sequel to the 2004 blockbuster Masti was also a huge success like the original grossing over 100crores at the box office.
 In January 2016 part 3 of the hit franchise Kyaa Kool Hai Hum was released where Aftab starred alongside Tusshar Kapoor the film was a hit at the box office.
 In July 2016 the third instalment of the super hit Masti series, Great Grand Masti was released.

-In 2021 he took part in a commercially successful sandalwood, kannada movie kotigobba 3 as a cop(police officer).
-Aftab Shivdasani entered the web space for the first time with, “Poison 2”.

-In 2021, Shivdasani starred as Vijay Kumar, a RAW officer in Special Ops 1.5: The Himmat Story, the sequel to Neeraj Panday’s hit series Special Ops on Disney+ Hotstar.
+In 2021, he took part in a commercially successful Kannada movie, Kotigobba 3, as a police officer.
+Later that year, Shivdasani starred as Vijay Kumar, a RAW officer in Special Ops 1.5: The Himmat Story, the sequel to Neeraj Panday’s hit series Special Ops on Disney+ Hotstar.
 His performance received commercial and critical appreciation from all and was also hailed as the surprise package of the second season.